 —Johnathan ONeill, professor of history, Georgia Southern University

 “This excellent book crafts an astute reconsideration of William Howard Taft’s ideas and career.
-Rejecting the usual portrayal of Taft as conservative, Burns convincingly shows him to be a committed reformer, but a reformer who was also dedicated to acting within constitutional norms.
-Thus, we learn Taft was a different kind of Progressive than Roosevelt, one whose contributions were, perhaps, more permanent because they were ensconced in law and administrative structure.
+Rejecting the usual portrayal of Taft as conservative, Burns convincingly shows him to be a committed reformer who was also dedicated to acting within constitutional norms.
+Thus we learn Taft was a different kind of Progressive than Roosevelt, one whose contributions were, perhaps, more permanent because they were ensconced in law and administrative structure.
 This is an important contribution to understanding both Taft and Progressive Era politics.”

 —Peri E. Arnold, professor of political science emeritus, University of Notre Dame, and author of Remaking the Presidency: Roosevelt, Taft, and Wilson, 1901–1916